carbon-design-system/carbon-components-vue/packages/core/src/components/cv-modal/cv-modal-notes.md

 - content: optional
 - primary-button: optional, no primary button if not specified
 - secondary-button: optional, no secondary button if not specified
+- other-button: optional, not shown if not specified

 ### NOTE: primary and secondary buttons

-1. If no primary or secondary button is specified then no footer is shown.
+1. If no primary, secondary or other button is specified then no footer is shown.
-2. If no listener is created for 'primary-click' or 'secondary-click' the associated event will cause the modal to close
+2. If no listener is created for 'primary-click', 'secondary-click' or 'other-btn-click' the associated event will cause the modal to close

 ## Methods